Course Work at Other Institutions

 - Wofford will not accept credit for work completed at another institution by students who are serving their period of academic probation, academic exclusion, or who have been suspended/ excluded for violating college policy as noted in the Code of Students Rights and Responsibilities and the Honor Code.

 Other circumstances pertaining specifically to Total, GPA, and Residency requirements may impact the decision to take coursework elsewhere.
-Please consult those areas of the Catalog for additional information.
+Please consult the Degree Requirements section of the Catalog for additional information.

 Certain scholarship awards programs require that coursework applied toward continued eligibility be done at the institution from which the student will earn the degree.
 Students should seek information from the Director of Financial Aid.